 In 1997, Alberici acquired longtime Canadian joint venture partner Robertson-Yates Corporation Limited (RYCO) based in Hamilton, Ontario.
 This led to the establishment of our Canadian entity, Alberici Constructors, Ltd., based in Burlington, Ontario.

-New Millenium, New Initiatives
+New Millennium, New Initiatives

 In 1999, Gabe Alberici stepped down as Chairman of the Board and was succeeded by his son, John S. Alberici.
 Under John's leadership, Alberici began its focus on sustainable construction.
 In 2003, the company started construction of its new corporate headquarters in St. Louis.
 The facility earned LEED Platinum certification from the U.S. Green Building Council.
-Alberici’s success on this project led to the founding of Vertegy, a sustainable construction consulting group.

 In October 2004, Gregory J. Kozicz, Ph.D., became president and chief executive officer.
 He joined Alberici in 2001 as president of Alberici Constructors, Ltd. Under Greg's leadership, Alberici has become a top safety and financial performer in the industry.
 In 2008, the company recorded revenues in excess of $1 billion for the first time in its history.